 Beach handball is a relatively new discipline of the sport and even newer in Australia.
 Our teams are progressively building their skills internationally.
 Prior to this event the women had placed 8th and the guys 11th.
 So 6th place is a positive outcome, though initially bittersweet for the teams who both faced nations they’d beaten earlier in the event in the 5-6 place playoff with different outcomes this time.

 The Australian Men’s and Women’s teams participated as the Oceania representatives at The World Games in Poland between July 26-29.

-The Australia squad, including a number of debut players, took the second set from our TransTasman competitors, again 2:0.
+The Australian squad, including a number of debut players, took the second set from our TransTasman competitors, making the match 2:0.

 After an exciting 2 days play at the 2017 Australian Beach Handball Club Championships in Adelaide the preliminary rounds are complete and we’re heading into the semis and finals.

 Defending Champions East Melbourne Spartans are on top of the Men’s A pool with ten set wins, and competitors Wellington Parrots topping the Men’s Pool B on 8 sets.
 In the Women’s event Brisbane’s RUOK have 12 set wins followed by The Beachsters on 10 and the Maroubra Bluebottles on 9.